Botanical Name: Hyoscyamus niger.

 Side Effects and Possible Interactions of Henbane

-Henbane is a dangerous and highly poisonous plant and it should never been used by pregnant or lactating women and children.
+Henbane is a dangerous and highly poisonous plant and it should never be used by pregnant or lactating women and children.

 In severe cases the herb can be deadly, causing cardiac arrest or respiratory paralysis.